whatdamath/PythonProjects/README.md

 **Sorting** - Implement two types of sorting algorithms: Merge sort and Bubble sort.

 **Find Pi** - Enter a number of itterations and have the program generate Pi as accurately as possible using well known algorithms.
 Spigot and Ramanujan's formulas are used in the solutions.

+**Fibonacci Sequence** - Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.